upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

 ## IDs – Unique Identifiers
-IDs are unique identifiers that allow the ICC to directly access any object, whether that be Rows, Objects, Points, or Groups.
+IDs are unique identifiers that allow the ICC to directly access any object, whether that be Rows, Choices, Points, or Groups.

-They are particularly useful in situations where you have many choices that have requirements, meaning that if you assigned IDs according to regular, predictable rules, you would not need to contantly check for the IDs of those Objects.
+They are particularly useful in situations where you have many choices that have requirements, meaning that if you assigned IDs according to regular, predictable rules, you would not need to contantly check for the IDs of those choices.

 When you create any object, whether a Row, Choice, Point type, etc, they will be assigned a random 4-digit hex ID.